An open Jarvis

 I ship the production AI your team will inherit.

 Independent software engineer.
 Multi-provider AI gateways, agent orchestration, real-time voice, evaluation harnesses, infrastructure as code.
-Twelve open-source repos.
-Fifty-seven long-form posts.
+Nineteen open-source repos.
+Eighty-three long-form posts.
 One client at a time, every commit on me.

 By the numbers